sirji-ai/sirji/agents/README.md

 ## Sirji Agents

-`sirji-agents` is a PyPI package that implements three key agents for Sirji:
+`sirji-agents` is a PyPI package that implements following components of the Sirji AI agentic framework:

-- Coding Agent
-- Planning Agent
+- Orchestration Agent
 - Research Agent

-It Utilizes:
+- Generic Agent

+By default, it utilizes:
 - OpenAI Chat Completions API
 - OpenAI Assistants API

-This package communicates with models and RAG assistants.

 ## Installation